Cotalker/documentation/docs/documentation/client/notes_markdown.md

 ---

 ### Task Lists {#task-lists-md}
-Make task lists or checklists that readers can mark or check when viewing the note in .
+Make task lists or checklists that readers can mark or check when viewing the note in _document view_.

 _Example:_